-- Laser Treatment – to remove bacteria and promote gum reattachment
+- Laser Treatment – Remove bacteria and promote gum reattachment.

 - Antibiotics - These and other medications are often used together with scaling and root planing to stop the spread of infection and inflammation in the mouth.
 They come in several different forms that range from medicated mouthwashes to antibiotic-containing gels or fibers that are placed in gum pockets to slowly kill bacteria and help gums to heal.